aura-ar/LincARI/README.md

 # LincARI
-ROS noetic packages for the ARI robot in L-CAS
+ROS noetic packages for the ARI robot in L-CAS.

+**These packages are to be run on an external PC to the robot and connected either via ETH or the robot's wifi.**

 ## Setup